ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 - Standard endpoint authentication battery
 - Happy path for each endpoint
 - Core error translation for HTTP API for each endpoint
-- Disallow changing status of a CLOSED UploadContext
-- Disallow removing a file from a CLOSED UploadContext
+- Disallow adding/uploading/deleting files in immutable `UploadContext`s
-- Make sure only Data Stewards can create, close, or reopen contexts
+- Make sure only Data Stewards can create, close, or reopen a `DataUploadCase`
-- Users can only see upload contexts that they have a valid claim for
+- Users can only see `DataUploadCase`s that they have a valid claim for
-- Data Stewards can see all upload contexts
+- Data Stewards can see all `DataUploadCase`s
-- Work packages are revoked/invalidated when upload context is closed
-- Users cannot create work packages for closed contexts
-- UCS rejects http requests for closed contexts even with a valid WOT
+- UCS rejects http requests for immutable `UploadContext`s even with a valid WOT
-  - Exception being to re-open the context
+  - Exception being to re-open the `UploadContext`
-- UCS rejects requests for locked contexts, except to move state to `OPEN` or `CLOSED`
+- UOS rejects requests for locked `DataUploadCase`s, except to move state to `OPEN` or `CLOSED`

-### Loose Ends/Ideas for Future Enhancements
-- Maybe the UOS could preemptively generate `UploadContext`s if it can associate them with studies?
-  - Is there a way the ARS could facilitate the first part of the upload process?
-- When should the WPS invalidate WorkPackages for a context?

 ## Human Resource/Time Estimation: